Facial Action Unit Detection Using Attention and Relation Learning: ARL for Facial AU Detection

+Previous fully-connected CRF works~\cite{krahenbuhl2011efficient,zheng2015conditional} use RGB values as a feature for each pixel to model $\psi_i^p(y_{ij}, y_{ik})$, which is difficult to capture AUs without distinct contour and texture.
+In contrast, we use the learned spatial pixel-wise feature $\mathbf{f}_i^{(3s)}$ for $\psi_i^p(y_{ij}, y_{ik})$, which is modeled with weighted Gaussian kernels:

-where $\mu_i(\cdot,\cdot)$ is the label compatibility function, $\mathbf{p}_{j}$ and $\mathbf{I}_{j}$ denote the position vector and RGB color vector of the $j$-th pixel of the input face image, the hyperparameters $w_i^{(1)}$ and $w_i^{(2)}$ control the relative importance of two Gaussian kernels, and the hyperparameters $\alpha_i$, $\beta_i$, and $\gamma_i$ control the scale of Gaussian kernels.
-The first kernel in Eq.~\ref{eq:pair} enforces nearby pixels with similar color to have the same label, and the second kernel is used to enforce smoothness.
-We use the mean-field approximation method proposed by ~\cite{zheng2015conditional} to learn the refined label assignment probability, denoted as $P(y_{ij})$, which is directly set as the refined spatial attention weight at each pixel:
+where $\mu_i(\cdot,\cdot)$ is the label compatibility function, $\mathbf{o}_{j}\in \mathbb{R}^{2\times 1}$ denotes the position vector with x- and y-coordinates of the $j$-th pixel, $\mathbf{f}_{ij}^{(3s)}\in \mathbb{R}^{2c\times 1}$, the hyperparameters $w_i^{(1)}$ and $w_i^{(2)}$ control the relative importance of two Gaussian kernels, and $\alpha_i$, $\beta_i$ and $\gamma_i$ control the scale of Gaussian kernels.
+The first kernel in Eq.~\ref{eq:pair} enforces nearby pixels with similar features to have the same label, and the second kernel is used to enforce smoothness.
+Eq.~\ref{eq:pair} can model the relationships between two pixels from both near regions and far regions.

+We minimize the CRF energy $E^{crf}_i(\mathbf{y}_i)$ using iterative mean-field inference~\cite{krahenbuhl2011efficient}, which is further developed by~\cite{zheng2015conditional} through reformulating the iterative process as a Recurrent Neural Network (RNN).
+By using the RNN mean-field inference, we obtain the refined label assignment probability $P(y_{ij})$.
+The \textit{refined spatial attention weight} at each pixel is directly defined as